acemod/ACE3/docs/wiki/feature/medical-system.md

 ##### 1.1.1.1 Limping

 Controls whether or not a leg wound will cause you to limp, can be set to "Disabled", "Open Wounds" or "Limp on Open or Bandaged Wounds".
-This effect will be removed upon Stitching or using a PAK.
+This effect will be removed upon Stitching or using a Personal Aid Kit respectively.

 ##### 1.1.1.2 Fractures

-Fractures cause pain, increased weapon sway or inability to jog or run, can be set to "Disabled", "Splints Fully Heal Fractures" or "Splints Heal, but Cannot Sprint".
+Fractures: Fractured limbs cause pain, increased weapon sway or inability to jog or run, can be set to "Disabled", "Splints Fully Heal Fractures" or "Splints Heal, but Cannot Sprint".

-An additional setting to this is the Fracture Chance, it's a probability of the kind of wound that causes a fracture to actually cause one.
+Fracture Chance: The probability of a fracture causing wound to actually cause one.

 ##### 1.1.1.3 Unconscious Wake Up Chance